Plantagenet Of York

 The Stanleys cautiously situated their troops to the sides of Richard and Henry Tudor's camps, openly declaring for, nor joining either.
 The King demanded Lord Stanley and his brother join him and was ignored.
 He reacted by angrily ordering Lord Strange to be beheaded, an action which was not carried out by a subordinate, no doubt fearing for his own position, should the battle not go well for the King.

-The Duke of Norfolk led the vanguard of Richard's army, the King himself the centre, Northumberland had personally requested to be in the rear to watch the threatening Stanley's forces to the side.
+The Duke of Norfolk led the vanguard of Richard's army, the King himself the centre, The Earl of Northumberland had personally requested to be in the rear to watch the threatening Stanley's forces to the side.

 Norfolk opened the battle, leading the royal vanguard down the hill.
 Oxford, an experienced general, who commanded the Tudor army, skirted the hill with his men, unsure as yet of the intentions of the Stanleys.
 The Stanleys themselves, directed by the precarious position of Lord Strange, still made no move, but remained stationary, hovering in their menacing positions at both flanks of the battle, adding to the atmosphere of suspicion.